 3. Bake Pumpkin Bread

-If you've already mastered homemade banana bread while in quarantine this year, switch it up with a seasonal favorite.
+If you've already mastered homemade banana bread, switch it up with a seasonal favorite.
 Our spiced pumpkin bread recipe is filled with all the best flavors of fall and is easy to make.
 If you just can't get enough of the combination of nutmeg, cloves, and pumpkin, try our pumpkin pull-apart loaf next!

 4. Roast Marshmallows

 There’s something about crisp fall evenings that makes us want to gather around a warm fire and roast marshmallows.
 You don’t need a fancy fire pit or a big bonfire—just fire up the backyard grill!
 Of course, you’ll want to stock up on all kinds of chocolate and graham crackers too so your family members can make their own delicious s’mores desserts.

 Related: Make an Easy Fire Pit in a Weekend